Looking for a last minute stocking filler for the foodie in your life or need inspiration for your Secret Santa present? Look no further…

 Fakeaway: Healthy Home-cooked Takeaway Meals by Chris Bavin

-For anyone who loves to indulge in a takeaway but wishes it could be that little bit healthier.
-From Lamb Jalfrezi Meatballs to Pad Thai, Fakeaway is crammed full with takeaway-inspired recipes that are cheaper, healthier and tastier than ordering in.
-There is also plenty of extra info on nutrition, with 'Better for You' dishes that can be included into a weight-loss programme.
+For anyone who loves to indulge in a takeaway but wishes it could be that little bit more nutritious.
+From Lamb Jalfrezi Meatballs to Pad Thai, Fakeaway is full of takeaway-inspired recipes that are cheaper, lighter and more enjoyable than ordering in.

 Little Veggie Eats by Rachel Boyett

 This easy weaning cookbook is for any parent looking for creative ways to avoid or reduce dairy, meat and fish in their baby’s diet, including plenty of expert advice on infant nutrition, clever substitutes for food allergies, and useful money-saving tips.
 With 60 recipes for the whole family, start with this Pea Orzotto.

 Breakfast London: Where Real Londoners Eat by Bianca Bridges

 For those foodies in your life who love to brunch in London, this is a brilliant collection of the best spots in town from someone who’s tried them all.
 Divided between London’s area codes and with a handy key so you know which are dog-friendly, weekend only or vegan, this is a funky, easy-to-navigate book for the indulgent weekend eater.

 The Campfire Cookbook by Nico Stanitzok & Viola Lex